atsign-foundation/atsign.dev/content/en/docs/rSDK_migration/migration_uptake.md

 date: 2021-10-05
 ---

-If you have gone through the [rSDK changes](/docs/rsdk_migration/changes), Migrating your app will be easy.
+If you have gone through the [rSDK changes](/docs/rsdk_migration/changes), migrating your app will be easy.
 If you are ready to migrate your project to latest rSDK changes, then you are good to go.

 ## Get instance of atClient.